ctrlcctrlv/rink.7/Rink-Manual.md

 13.524 m (length)
 ```

-These have lower precedence than multiplication and subtraction.
+These have lower precedence than multiplication and division.

 <a name="expressions.temperatures" />
 ## Temperatures